Menithal/ActionCameraPlugin/readme.md

 what you will see before you do.
 You can reverse this with the `reverseShoulder` config.
 - *FullBodyAction* - Front side view of your Liv Avatar.
 Turning your head moves the point of view similar to the shoulder view.
 You can reverse this with the `reverseShoulder` config.
 Can be turned off with `disableFBTCamera`.
 - *FirstPerson* - FPS view of the game.
 Smoothened, and similar to how the game would play, but you can turn on avatar visibility with `removeAvatarInsteadOfHead`.
 Can be turned off with `disableFPSCamera`.
+- *GunCam/Sights* - Down Sights view of the game when holding a weapon two handed, and looking down the sights.
+Shows avatar if
+`removeAvatarInsteadOfHead` is disabled.
+Can be turned off with `disableGunCamera`.
 - *Tactical* - Top down view of the game.
 Can be turned off with `disableFBTCamera`.
 Default off due to some bugs with liv.

 ### Controlling Cameras and Gestures